vigetlabs/microcosm/docs/microcosm.md

     //
     // By default, it will clean the data with `deserialize` and
-    // then override the existing data set with the new values }
+    // then override the existing data set with the new values
+    //
+    // seed will trigger a change event
+  }
+  swap(nextState) {
+    // Given a new state, if equality fails using `shouldUpdate`,
+    // assign the new state and emit an event
+  }
   set(key, value) {
     // How state should be re-assigned.
 This function is useful to